anionDev/ProjectTemplates/Templates/Conventions/BranchingSystem.md

 Merge without the "via mergerequest"-attribute can either also be done via mergerequest and/or it can be done manually/using scripts. this depends on the project and must be defined by the product-owner.

+Mergerequests are only required for merges to `stable`.
+When a mergerequest to `stable` will be created then all issues which are implemented on the mergerequest-source-branch must be linked.
+Mergerequests without having one (or more) linked issues are not allowed.
+A mergerequest must not contain changes which are not related to any issue linked in the mergerequest.

 ## Branches and their meaning

 The following branches will be used: